 Introduction to information technology (IT), the study of computer-based information systems.
 Basics of the Internet and World Wide Web.
 Students create websites using XHTML and CSS.

 The skills acquired in this course while mastering the principles and applications of IT will be relevant to students in all academic disciplines.

-- CIS 111 Introduction to Web Programming >4
+- CS 111 Introduction to Web Programming >4

-- CIS 122 Introduction to Programming and Problem Solving>4
+- CS 122 Introduction to Programming and Problem Solving>4

 Computational problem solving, algorithm design, data structures, and programming using a multiparadigm programming language.
 Introduces techniques for program design, testing, and debugging.